modernish/modernish/share/doc/modernish/WRITEUP.md

   [Both situations are POSIX compliant](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_19_16), but since they are incompatible without a workaround,the minority situation is labeled here as a QuiRK.
+* `QRK_LOCALSET`: On a shell with LOCAL, local variables are immediately set upon being declared. (zsh)
+* `QRK_LOCALUNS`: On a shell with LOCAL, local variables lose their local status when unset. (yash, pdksh/mksh -- note: this is actually a behaviour of `typeset`, to which `local` is aliased on these shells)
+* `QRK_LOCALINH`: On a shell with LOCAL, local variables, when declared without assigning a value, inherit the state of their global namesake, if any. (dash, FreeBSD sh)

 ### Bugs ###